Updated: Nov 21, 2022

 Why does mouth alcohol affect breath tests, and how do they work?

 The problem is that even though you are not inebriated, other sources of alcohol vapor will interfere with the examination.
 Consider the scenario where you rinsed your mouth with Listerine, an alcohol-based mouthwash, just before taking the test.
 If there is still some alcohol in your mouth, it can taste and smell like mouthwash.
 The alcohol produces vapors that can and will interfere with the test.
-They can have such an impact on the results that you tend to "fail" the test (score greater than.08 percent) even though you weren't drinking.
+They can impact the results so much that you tend to "fail" the test (score greater than .08 percent) even though you weren't drinking.

-I've heard that mouth alcohol can be caused by breath mints, dentures, cigarettes, and other stuff.
+I've heard that breath mints, dentures, cigarettes, etc can cause mouth alcohol.
 Is this true?

 Yes, indeed.
 Mouth alcohol may come from a variety of places besides mouthwash.
 This may involve the following:

-Breath mints and sprays, which can contain small quantities of alcohol.
+Breath mints and sprays can contain small quantities of alcohol.

 Tobacco chewing, which often includes pure ethyl alcohol